gamcoh/Object-Detection-Tools/README.md

 - Converts PASCAL VOC annotations to the \_annotations.json format supported by the Cloud Annotations tool.
 - Upload images and annotations to Cloud Object Storage Bucket.
 - Converts PASCAL VOC annotations to the COCO json annotation format.
+- Remove empty annotation files
+- Remove some annotations in all the files

 ## Instructions
 ### Remove empty annotation